 “This is an area where you should not skimp,” Mr. Chung frankly stated.
 “I also own a few bamboo rods which are very beautiful, but not practical compared to today’s graphite.
 Therefore, I generally dismiss them for the practical angler with today’s choices in rods.
 As for my favorites, I have settled on a very light, seven foot nine inch, two-weight rod and a zero-weight seven-foot ten-inch three-piece rod.
 There are many fine manufacturers of graphite rods these days.
 Many manufacturers produce light rods which may be a good choice for the purpose of nymph fishing.
 Generally, I prefer two and three weight rods with a finer action.
 A nine foot long rod would be easier to cast and manage than a shorter rod.
 Perhaps a nine foot rod would be best for nymphing, as it allows you to reach further over conflicting currents.
 However, I began my serious fishing with a six foot rod, so a seven foot nine or ten inch rod is still manageable for me and I somewhat prefer the lighter weight of the shorter rods.
 Given that the weight of a nine foot rod would necessarily be heavier to maintain the same action, the longer reach may be a negligible advantage.
 The choice of a rod could be a purely personal decision.
 Cast several rods, or better yet fish them for a day, and choose for yourself.”

 I asked, “Well, about those new four-piece or five-piece two weight rods then?”
 “As for the number of sections in a rod, I believe that less is generally more.
 Meaning, that one should ask whether the additional ferrules were added to increase the performance of the rod.
 I think all would agree that they were not placed there for performance, but for the ability to make the rod fit in a smaller case.
 This lends me to believe that less ferrules adds up to better performance and fewer dead spots which result in the dampening of the rod’s action.
 However, the new Winston five piece rods seem to have a very good action, so maybe that is changing as well.
 If it were my only rod, I would definitely seek a two piece rod.”
+It also translates to less weight in less sections.

 “But having a good light rod alone will not make you a better fisherman.
 I once went up to the Cheeseman Canyon section of the South Platte to fish with a friend.
 Upon arriving I discovered that I had my reel in my jacket, but I had left my rod at home.
 Rather than try to persuade my friend to drive me all the way back, I suggested that he fish and that I would just watch and enjoy the day.
 With my reel in my pocket and his rod in his hand, we made the twenty-minute hike into canyon.
 While walking down the path along the river, I stepped on a pine cone.
 I picked it up and felt its weight.
 I was thinking that if I had enough weight to the line, I might be able to cast it by hand.
 I thought perhaps a pine cone would provide enough weight.
 My friend looked strangely at me, as I stuck the pine cone in my pocket.
 He didn’t ask why, perhaps wondering what the china man was going to eat that pine cone with for lunch.
 As he began fishing downstream, I sat on a rock and spotted a few fish.
 I hooked the pine cone to the leader, in the same way a bobber or strike indicator is now attached.
 I tied on an RS2 to the end of the line.
 I swung the line with the skill of a cowboy twirling a lasso, and chucked it about twenty-five feet out from the rock.
 I could see a fish move and I pulled on the line.
 To my amazement, a nice sixteen inch fish was pulling at the other end.
 As my friend approached to see what the hell was going on, I managed to land the fish, using only the reel, in about five minutes.
 I grasped the fish by the tail and raised it to the laughter of my friend.”